-Since the Series 4 emerged, the Series 3is now only available in silver and space grey aluminum finishes.
+Since the Series 4 emerged, the Series 3 is now only available in silver and space grey aluminium finishes.
 There's also a Nike+ version (as there is with the Series 4).

 As there's zero design change to the Series 3 case from earlier versions, if you have existing bands from the original or Series 2 these will still fit.
 The bands are also compatible with the newer Series 4.

 - Available on EE and Vodafone in the UK

 - You need your iPhone to be on one of those networks

 The stand-out feature of the Watch Series 3 at launch was its 4G connectivity in the GPS+Cellular version, enabling you to ditch your iPhone completely should you wish to go for a run without it.

 There's a full 4G LTE and UMTS cellular radio antenna hidden in the display, which kicks into action the moment you step away from your iPhone.

-Available on EE and Vodafone currently in the UK and all four major carriers in the US, the system works with eSIM technology and shares the same number as your iPhone.
+Available on EE, O2 and Vodafone currently in the UK and all four major carriers in the US, the system works with eSIM technology and shares the same number as your iPhone.
 So the Watch Series 3 doesn't have an interchangeable SIM that you can swap out at a whim.

 Such connectivity can be used to make calls, receive messages, stream Apple Music (no, not Spotify yet), listen to podcasts or access Maps.

 The call interface is basic but easy-to-use thanks to a number pad.
-Favourite contacts is an even more straightforward way of calling friends, even more so if you've got a Bluetooth headset connected to the Apple Watch - such as the Apple AirPods.
+You can, of course, call contacts or favourites, even more so if you've got a Bluetooth headset connected to the Apple Watch - such as the Apple AirPods.

 A swipe up from the bottom of the screen shows you the Watch Control Center, and it's here the Watch 3 tells you what the connectivity is like - whether that's Wi-Fi, phone, or 4G.